Problematy/goodmap/docs/plugins.rst

-Goodmap then uses the registered shortcode names as field renderer identifiers for locations. ``visible_data`` is a list of field names that should be displayed in location markers on the map.
+Goodmap then uses the registered shortcode names as field renderer identifiers for locations. ``visible_data`` is a list of field names that should be displayed in location markers on the map (see :ref:`data-model-visible_data` for details).
 When a plugin-contributed field appears in a location's ``visible_data`` and the plugin is configured, the API wraps the field value with ``{"scope": "<shortcode_name>", ...}``.
 The frontend detects the ``scope`` key and renders the appropriate plugin component.